-- 6.11 The submission Ledbury NDP has been reviewed following the draft consultation.
-Sixteen policies had amendments to them whilst fourteen policies remain unchanged.
-The following policies have had some amendments to them: - Policy SD1.3 Sustainable Design - Policy HO2.3 Design Criteria for Residential Development - Policy EE1.1 New Employment Sites Land South of Little Marcle Road - Policy EE1.2 Small Employment Sites Within and Adjoining the Town - Policy EE3.1 Protection of Shopping Frontages and Primary Shopping Area - Policy EE3.2 Defined Town Centre - Policy BE1.1 Design - Policy BE2.1 Protecting and Enhancing Heritage Assets - Policy NE1.1 Protecting and Enhancing Biodiversity and Geodiversity - Policy NE2.1 Conserving the Landscape and Scenic Beauty of the Parish - Policy NE2.2 Protecting Important Views and the setting of the Town - Policy CL1.1 Community Services and Facilities - Policy CL2.2 Alternative Use of Land South of Little Marcle Road as Playing Fields. - Policy TR1.1 Footpaths & Cycleways - Policy TR1.2 Highway Requirements - Policy TR2.1 Ledbury Railway Station - 6.12 The above policies have all been rescreened against the Strategic Environment Assessment objectives.
-Some have seen some objectives increase in positive outcomes whilst the minor amendments of others has meant no changes were necessary. - 6.13 The results of the re-screening can be seen in Appendix 7.
+6.11 The submission Ledbury NDP has been reviewed following the draft consultation.
+The Independent Examination of the Plan took place between January and February 2023.
+The Examiner reported that the NDP had met the Basic Conditions subject to a number of modifications.
+Twelve policies had amendments to them including the deletion of policy EE1.3 Protecting Existing Employment Land.
+Eighteen policies remain unchanged.
+The following policies have had some amendments to them with wording additions and deletions:

+- Policy SD1.2: Settlement Boundary minor wording change - Policy SD1.3: Sustainable Design minor wording change - Policy HO2.1: Reinforcing Balanced Housing Communities- minor wording change - Policy EE1.1: New Employment Sites Land South of Little Marcle Road - Additional requirement added to the policy - Policy BE1.1: Design -- minor wording change - Policy BE2.1: Protecting and Enhancing Heritage Assets- minor wording change - Policy NE2.2: Protecting Important Views and the Setting of the Town: minor wording change - Policy CL2.1: Protection of Open and Green Spaces and Playing Fields: minor wording change - Policy CL2.2: Alternative Use of Land South of Little Marcle Road as Playing Fields: specific policy wording additions on highway provision meant the SEA Objective moved from a 'neutral' to a 'positive' when rescreened in Appendix 7. - Policy TR1.1: Footpaths and Cycleways specific criterion removed relating to highway improvements.
+As specific policy detail removed.
+This meant the SEA Objective moved from a 'very positive' to a 'positive' when rescreened in Appendix 7. - Policy TR1.2: Highway Requirements Name changed to Public Realm Design Requirements.
+Criterion removed and policy text on transport requirements added.
+This meant the SEA Objective moved from a 'neutral' to a 'positive' when rescreened in Appendix 7.

+The following maps have also had amendments:

+- The Key to Map 3 and the map - The Key to Map 11 and the map

+- 6.12 The above policies have all been rescreened against the Strategic Environment Assessment objectives.
+Some have seen some objectives increase in positive outcomes whilst the minor amendments of others has meant no changes were necessary. - 6.13 The results of the re-screening can be seen in Appendix 10.